sergio78180/centreon/doc/en/user/monitoring/04realtime.rst

 The configuration of an object (host or service) requires a regular check interval, a number of attempts to confirm a Not-OK status and an irregular check interval.
 As soon as the first incident is detected, the state is "SOFT" until its confirmation into "HARD", triggering the notification process.

-Example :
+Example:

-A service has the following check settings :
+A service has the following check settings:

 * Max check attempts : 3
 * Normal check interval : 5 minutes
 * Retry check interval : 1 minute

-Let us imagine the following scenario :
+Let us imagine the following scenarii:

 * Instant t + 0 : The service is checked, it has the OK status.
 * Instant t + 5 : The second check shows that the service has the CRITICAL status.
 The service goes into the SOFT state (attempt 1/3).
 * Instant t + 6 : The third check is performed, the service still has the CRITICAL status in SOFT (attempt 2/3).
 * Instant t + 7 : The fourth check shows that the service still has the CRITICAL status (attempt 3/3).
 The number of tests has been completed; the state is configured (HARD).
 The notification process is triggered.
 * Instant t + 8 : The service recovers OK status.
 It goes directly into the HARD state.
 The notification process is triggered.
 * Instant t + 13 : The service has the WARNING status.
 It goes into the SOFT state (attempt 1/3).
 * Instant t + 14 : The service still has the WARNING status (attempt 2/3).
 * Instant t + 15 : The service has the CRITICAL status.
 It remains in the SOFT state because it has changed status.

 ***************
 Generic actions